inet-framework/inet-tutorials/configurator/doc/step2.rst

 The model
 ---------

-This step uses the ``ConfiguratorA`` network from the previous step.
+This step uses the :ned:`ConfiguratorA` network from the previous step.
 We will assign the 10.0.0.50 address to ``host1``, and 10.0.0.100 to ``host3``.
 The configurator will automatically assign addresses to the rest of the nodes.